 Are you a mother looking for legal validation or confirmation as to who the father of your child is?
 Perhaps you’re a father taking the first steps in asserting your father’s rights.
 If you’ve never been party to any proceedings related to the matter, the legal process for determining paternity can be confusing and overwhelming.
 Additionally, you may not be aware of all the nuances involved in legally establishing paternity.
 Even if you have had involvement with paternity proceedings in another state, the laws can vary state by state.
 Whether this is your first experience with legal paternity or you’re new to Arizona with an ongoing paternity case, it is best to seek the counsel of an attorney who is well-versed in your state’s paternity laws.

 At Hildebrand Law, our attorney’s specialize in Arizona family law, including matters of paternity and father’s rights.
-If you are a mother or father looking for more information about how paternity matters are settled within the state of Arizona, contact our team of professionals to request a consultation!
+If you are a mother or father looking for more information about how paternity cases are settled within the state of Arizona, contact our team of professionals to request a consultation!
 We’ll gladly discuss the specifics of your situation and devise an appropriate course of action for your unique case.
-Today, we will take a closer look at what exactly paternity is, as well as why it is important to legally establish the matter.
+Today, we will take a closer look at what exactly paternity is, as well as why it is important to establish the matter legally.

 What is Paternity?